-Annually, and before engaging in salary negotiations, the chief shop steward and other shop stewards, with respect to their own spheres of operation or workplaces, shall be entitled to details in confidence concerning the placement in position requirement levels of staff falling within the scope of the salary system agreement, and to statistical details of the total salary of staff and changes therein, arranged by performance categories and performance percentages, staff group, and gender.
+Annually, and before engaging in salary negotiations, the chief shop steward and other shop stewards, with respect to their own spheres of operation or workplaces, shall be entitled to details in confidence concerning the placement at job requirement levels of staff falling within the scope of the salary system agreement, and to statistical details of the total salary of the persons and development thereof, arranged by job requirement and performance categories and performance percentages, staff groups, and gender.
 Statistical information shall also be provided on the total number of both position requirement bonuses and performance bonuses and their gender breakdown by the evaluation system, as well as the total numbers separately, according to the position requirement level.